madprops/gifmaker/README.md

 Either `left`, `center`, or `right`.

 ---

+> **wrap** (Type: int | Default: 30)

+Split line if it exceeds this char length.

+It creates new lines.
+Makes text bigger vertically.

+---

 > **randomlist** (Type: str | Default: Empty)

 Random words are selected from this list.